New to water filtration? Our guide will tell you everything you need to know, from our water treatment experts.

 Houses have more space than apartments, and your options may be somewhat limited if you live in an apartment.

-If you don’t have room for a bulky point of entry filter, and your under-sink space is lacking, there are still plenty of filters to choose from.
+If you don’t have room for a bulky point of entry filter, and your under-sink space is lacking, there are still plenty of filters for apartments and condos to choose from.